graillus/workshop-kubernetes/workshop/part_1/README.md

 You can now access the app at : http://localhost:8080

+### Simulate a crash of the application

+What happens when you click on the `Terminate Server` button ?

 ### Updating the app version

 Edit the file `pod.yaml` and update the docker image tag to `app-v2`